-The parents of Sarah Jones, the 27-year-old second camera assistant killed during filming of “Midnight Rider,” have filed a wrongful-death lawsuit against the Pasadena-based producers of the movie.
+With the help of a wrongful death law firm, the parents of Sarah Jones, the 27-year-old second camera assistant killed during the filming of “Midnight Rider,” have filed a wrongful-death lawsuit against the Pasadena-based producers of the movie.

 Jones was killed and six crew members were injured on Feb.
 20 when a freight train crashed into the crew as they were filming the Gregg Allman biopic on a historic train trestle in Doctortown, Ga.
 Jones was struck by the train and debris from a bed that had been placed on the track for a dream sequence involving actor William Hurt.

 Who Does The Lawsuit Place The Blame On?

 In a lawsuit filed in Chatham County State Court in Georgia on Wednesday, Richard and Elizabeth Jones allege that producers Randall Miller (also the film’s director) and his wife, Jody Savin, and other parties negligently caused their daughter’s death.

 The suit names their production company Unclaimed Freight Productions, its local production partner Meddin Studios, CSX Transportation, and Open Road Films, the company owned by theater chains Regal and AMC that had planned to distribute the film.
 Other defendants include Jay Sedrish, the unit production manager; Hillary Schwartz, the first assistant director; and Allman, who served as an executive producer on the film.

 The suit, which cites unspecified punitive damages, cites a litany of alleged safety violations that led to Jones’ death.
 Among them, that the producers did not have permission from CSX to film on the railway itself and misled the crew about that fact.
 The suit also says producers did not take standard safety precautions, including failing to host a safety meeting prior to filming, not having an on-site medic, not having a railway representative on site.